InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 With that in mind, cognitive security is a whole philosophy school, like stoicism.
 It inspires me and I happily recognize high cogsec traits in people.

 Having high cognitive security is like being an unstoppable force.
-Make sure that that force has the right direction, and I’d sure love be around you and work with you.
+Make sure that that force has the right direction, and I’d sure love to be around you and work with you.

 By definition *of my made-up word*, what moves the masses, does not move the unshakables.

 Sports?
 Celebrities?
 Dramas?
 Money?
 Movies?
 They could not care less.
 It’s all noise.
 Celebrities rise and fall constantly, sports teams rise and fall constantly, there is no meaning and no signal there, just pure entertainment.
 And sure, we all need some entertainment, but it doesn’t give our lives meaning or purpose.

 You’re unshakable when you’re not loyal to that noise.
 You’re unshakable when you’re loyal to the signal.
-And what is that signal is up to you, but somehow many people that I respect arrive at the same conclusion.
+And what that signal is is up to you, but somehow many people that I respect arrive at the same conclusion.

 You’re also unshakable when you figured out the narrative and mastered human cognition.
 That includes applying correction terms for all the biases that exist.